-If you find yourself in poison ivy, washing yourself repeatedly with soap and water will reduce the chance of infection.
-Clothing which may contain oil should be thoroughly washed repeatedly or discarded.
-If infection does occur, a should be consulted. doctor Don't scratch and don't apply oily cintments or liniments to the infected area.
-Cool baths containing epsom salts may relieve itching.
-Apparently, applications of Potassium permanganate or Aluminum acetate has been recommended in recent Some people swear by the juice years. spotted touch-me-not (also from the called jewelweed), which is common in seepage areas throughout most af Ontario.
+If you find yourself in poison ivy, washing yourself repeatedly with soap and water will reduce the chance of infec-Clothing which may contain oil tion. should be thoroughly washed repeatedly or discarded.
+If infection does occur, a be consulted.
+Don't doctor should scratch and don't apply oily cintments or liniments to the infected area.
+Cool baths containing epsom salts may relieve Apparently, applications of itching.
+Potassium permanganate or Aluminum acetate has been recommended in recent Some people swear by the juice years. from the spotted touch-me-not (also called jewelweed), which is common in seepage areas throughout most of Ontario.
 Again, it is best to consult with your doctor though.

 I'm not sure whether to believe some of the things I've been told or have read about poison ivy.
 For example, one naturalist told me that since poison ivy creates a dermal condition, as long as you don't touch the plant to your hands or lips, you can eat it.
-If anyone wants to try eating some, I'd be interested in hearing the results, but you won't catch. me trying poison ivy salad.
+If anyone wants to try eating some, I'd be interested in hearing the results, but you won't catch me trying poison ivy salad.
 I've read that zinc is supposed to provide a defence against poison ivy.
 Thirty milligrams a day is supposed to prevent infection on contact.
 Buttermilk and clay mud-packs have been suggested for relief from itching.
 Some of the cures sound worse than the infection.